 But again, there were a couple of baking caveats.
-I followed the lead directions to top and then bake, which yielded a very under-cooked crust, even with a few extra minutes of baking time.
+I followed the lead directions to top and then bake.
+It yielded a very under-cooked crust, even with a few extra minutes of baking time.
 I definitely recommend pre-baking the pizza dough, at least for 5 minutes.
-Also, the parts that were exposed didn’t rise at all.
+The parts that were exposed didn’t rise at all.
 If you roll it thin, expect it to stay that thin – though it may rise a touch more if pre-baked.

 Certifications: All of the Wholly Wholesome Crusts we’ve viewed are Certified Kosher Pareve.
 The gluten-free varieties are Certified Gluten-Free.
 The wheat-based varieties appear to be Certified Organic.